 The stove is bomber, white gas (or auto fuel if your stove can use it) is inexpensive versus other fuels and the stove works in cold weather rather well.

 The cons of this stove?
 It does not put out that many BTUs overall compared to others, can be finicky to use and does not simmer easily.

 But considering the often bargain basement prices if found used and the longevity of this stove, the stove is a very good one to have in the kit.
 With a white gas to propane adapter / propane bottle combo, it is even possible to use this stove off a propane tank for much versatility in fuel choices.
 I bought an adapter several years ago and have it used it very successfully.

 - Two burner propane stoves

 Propane stoves are easier to use, often simmer better and will typically put out more BTUs per burner than the classic gas stoves discussed above.
 A simple model is often less expensive versus a brand new gas stove too.

 However, I took advantage of Sports Authority liquidating a lot of their stock (sales, coupons and free shipping galore) and we bought a Texsport two burner stove for a very good price.
 This stove, and our recent use of it in New Mexico, is also what inspired this article.
 The stove feels heavy-duty, puts out lots of BTUs and the stove has wonderful simmer control.
 With the Piezoelectric ignition starter, the stove is as easy to use as our stove at home.
-No lighters or matches needed. a past partner is gun-shy using the white gas stove.
+No lighters or matches needed. someone is gun-shy using the white gas stove.
 This stove?
 No issues.